Cyb3RGER/bfbb_ap_world/docs/setup_en.md

 ## Installation Procedures

+- Place ``bfbb.apworld`` in ``lib/worlds/`` of your AP installation.
-Place the bfbb.apworld in ``lib/worlds/`` of your AP installation.
+- Place the included ``.pyd`` files in ``lib/`` of your AP installation.
-Place the ISO in the root folder of your AP installation and make sure it's named ``Nickelodeon SpongeBob SquarePants - Battle for Bikini Bottom (USA).iso``.
+- Place the ISO in the root folder of your AP installation and make sure it's named ``Nickelodeon SpongeBob SquarePants - Battle for Bikini Bottom (USA).iso``.

-Form more information about .apworlds see [here](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/apworld%20specification.md)
+For more information about .apworlds see [here](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/apworld%20specification.md)

 ## Create a Config (.yaml) File